 Stillingfleet known as Steflingefled in the Doomsday book is a small traditional village which has a Norman Church, a pub ( closed on Tuesdays), plentiful history.
 Stillingfleet is 3 miles from the villages of Escrick, Naburn, Cawood and Riccall where there is a variety of shops, good pubs and restaurants, or if you prefer to leave the car and relax you can pre order an evening meal or snack (weekends are subject to availability).
 Taxis come from York or Selby and are charged from there

 Harmony House is also ideal for small groups of family or friends to get together and use the facilities provided.
 Paul with a history of classic cars and bikes can organise a bespoke tour and Hilary runs a small cookery school and can incorporate a special cookery workshop or dinner into your stay

 The house has no facilities for children.
-However we have a family annex which is self-catering with provisions for a cereals and toast breakfast.
+However our annex with a seperate entrance can be self-catering for families with provisions for a cereals and toast breakfast in the annex kitchen.

 "A Beautiful place and location, lots of local walks and longer walks if need be

 A short drive to the Park and Ride to go to town

 The Full breakfast was excellent, The hosts couldn’t do enough to help with local information as well as places and drives to go on